Sorry, you need to enable JavaScript to visit this website.

 Policy monitoring and evaluation

-Local self-government units are obliged by the Law on Youth Advisory boards to annually submit a report on the youth advisory boards programme.
+Local self-government units are required by the Youth Councils Act to annually submit a report on the youth councils programme.

-The only evaluation ever made of the National Youth Strategy conducted by an independent youth researcher was in December 2017.
-The evaluation showed that only 36.44% of measures were implemented (Baketa, 2017).
+The only evaluation ever conducted for the National Youth Strategy (Baketa, 2017), performed by an independent youth researcher in December 2017, pertained to the former National Youth Strategy 2014-2017.
+The evaluation revealed that only 36.4% of the measures were implemented.